Killer Bug

 4. When you get to the bend, trap the yarn with one wrap of wire, then do a five turn whip finish with the wire (four turns if you are tying on a size 14 scud hook).
 Tighten the wire very gently and smoothly or it will break.
 When it is tightened, then break off the wire tag end.
 Clip the yarn tag end last.

 I have always done a whip finish by hand rather than with a whip finish tool.
-For those who prefer to use a whip finish tool, I'll pass along a tip I received from Kirk A., which is to use a whip finish tool designed for salmon flies, which sounds like it might be larger than the standard tool.
+For those who prefer to use a whip finish tool, I'll pass along a tip I received from Kirk A: use a whip finish tool designed for salmon flies, which sounds like it might be larger than the standard tool.

 Yarn colored with Prismacolor marker